PhilipSCA/philanderson-co-uk/john/learning/business.md

 Disadvantages :::::::::::::::::
 - Can be difficult to collect
 - time-consuming
-- Expensive to collect
+- Expensive
-- May provide misleading results, if sample is small or questions worded wrong Secondary research - using research already conducted for general purposes(textbooks, websites, articles) Advantages:
+- possible misleading results, if sample is small or questions worded wrong Secondary research - using research already conducted for general purposes(textbooks, websites, articles, reports)
+Advantages:
 - easy and quick to gather
 - Cheaper
 - Good overview of a market, provide industry, specific information
 Disadvantages:
-- Data may be out of date
+- may be out of date
-- Not tailored to your own needs
+- Not tailored to own needs
 - Expensive to buy reports on many different marketplaces
 - Inaccurate

+Quantitative data - numerical data - statistics, graphs etc.
+Advantages:
+1) Data easy to analyse
+2) provides insights into relevant trends
+3) Can be compared with data from other sources
+Disadvantages:
+1) Does not explain reason behind trends or data
+2) May not be reliable - if sample size or method is invalid

+Qualitative data - descriptive data, cannot be measured in numbers, Based on opinions
+Advantages:
+1) Essential for important now product development and launches
+2) Focused in understanding customer needs, expectations - very useful info for decision making
+Disadvantages:
+1) Expensive to collect and analyse
+2) Based around opinions - sample possibly biased/not representative of everyone Role of social media - easy way to attract customers, spread your product - raise lots of attention/awareness - increases reputation - can interact with customer base more.
+#### 1.2.3 - Market segmentation
+Market segmentation - process of dividing up a target market into sub-categories, to target individually:
+Location - where the target market live - weather & activities in area etc, Demographics - gender, religion, age, family type - wants and needs, Behaviour - how do consumers behave when buying? - saving vs buying times, Lifestyle - what consumers do in their spare time - general interests, Income - amount of money they earn - willing to spend, affordable Market mapping - diagram of similar products or businesses in a market, scaled against their features, usually price and quality.
+Allows a business to: identify its competitors, spot any gaps in market(main reason), useful for analysing competitors - decision-making, see all products in market
+Gap in market - area on a market map where there is an opportunity Competitive environment - a market where there are other businesses producing the same or similar goods/services - competition is high
+- More competition = less profits - more customers going to other businesses, lower prices

 ### 1.3 - Putting a business idea into practice
+#### 1.3.1 - aims and objectives
+Aim - a long-term goal a business wants to achieve Objective - more specific steps that a business takes to achieve its aim Factors affecting aims and objectives: size of business, level of competition, type of business, different sectors Aims/Objectives need to be SMART:
+S - Specific
+M - Measureable
+A - Achievable
+R - Realistic
+T - Time
+- Objectives help a business as - it encourages entrepreneurs to improve - it sets out your clear goals - influences better decision-making.
+- Financial aims and objectives: Survival - no risks, Profit, Market share, Sales, Financial security
+- Non-financial goals: Social objectives, Personal satisfaction, Challenges, Independance & control
+#### 1.3.2 - Revenue, costs and profits
 ### 1.4 - Making the business effective

 ### 1.5 - Understanding external influence

+## 9 markers
+Structure:
+Option 1 - Pro/con of chosen option - with linked strands
+         - A second pro/con of chosen option - with linked strands

+Option 2 - Pro of chosen option - with linked strands
+         - Con of chosen option - with linked strands

+Option 3 - Pro/Con of option 1 - linked strands
+         - Pro/Con of option 2 - linked strands

+Conclusion: AJH
+- Answer the Question
+- Justify answer
+- However..., it depends, ...